stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 Ideally, we would separate the common types to some files, and use these files in the backend and the frontend.
 Then, the frontend inevitably follows the changes in types from the backend, and refuses to compile if the change is too big and a developer has to look at it.
-But, again, Haskell code is almost like Purescript code, but not completely compatible.
+But, again, Haskell code is almost like PureScript code, but not completely compatible.
 So this is not possible.

 ### The next best thing
 Well, if we can't use the same files, we have to look for something not that far from that ideal world.
-If we can somehow automatically generate the Purescript code from the Haskell code, we could prevent the problem of type difference.
+If we can somehow automatically generate the PureScript code from the Haskell code, we could prevent the problem of type difference.
 We would effectively extend the typesystem from the backend to the frontend.

 ### `purescript-bridge` to the rescue
 Turns out this idea is not new, and Robert Klotzner has already done it for us, which is quite nice.
-From the docs, purescript-bridge tells us it will write Purescript code from Haskell types, as long as those types conform to some restrictions.
+From the docs, purescript-bridge tells us it will write PureScript code from Haskell types, as long as those types conform to some restrictions.
 But let's not talk about limitations.
 Instead, let's talk about awesomeness.
 But, before that, let's review the general architecture.

 ## Simple WebApp
 Our app will be split in two parts:
  * A Haskell backend that talks to the database, coordinates people, sends emails and all that awesome stuff backends do.
- * A Purescript frontend that compiles to Javascript and runs on the browser;
+ * A PureScript frontend that compiles to Javascript and runs on the browser;
    showing, in marvellous details using React, all the data that fetches from the backend.

 The two parts have to talk to eachother in order to have something useful.